rustwasm/wasm-snip/README.md

 Very helpful when shrinking the size of WebAssembly binaries!

-This functionality relies on the "name" section being present in the `.wasm` file, so build with debug symbols.
+This functionality relies on the "name" section being present in the `.wasm` file, so build with debug symbols:

 ```toml
 [profile.release]